 All five shapes

 All five shapes of the Blues Scale

 The Blues scale is the second most common scale guitar players use when they improvise.
 To build it, all you do is add the b5 to the Minor Pentatonic.

-If you have been calling out the intervals as you practised your Minor Pentatonic you will know where all your 4th and 5th are in each shape.
+If you have been calling out the intervals as you practiced your Minor Pentatonic, you will know where all your 4th and 5th are in each shape.
 To build the Blues scale, simply add the b5 in between!

 Knowing where the intervals are within the scale is the key to being able to just add a note like this to the shapes.

 Later on, when you learn the minor modes, you will do this again, just with other intervals.

 Below, you find all five shapes of the blues scale in the key of Am.
 When you can play this, move on to the remaining 11 keys as well as you move through the cycle of 4th.
 Next up is Dm, Gm, Cm etc.

 The next exercise connects all five shapes of the Blues scale.

 Don’t expect to nail this on your first go, just take it slowly, in time you’ll get it.